 80605 Percentage of Lot Coverage: The total building area on a lot including accessory uses may not cover more than 40% of the total lot area.
 And multifamily building area use may not cover more than 60% of the total lot area.

-80606 Dwelling Standards:
+80606 Dwelling Standards: Minimum square footage of living space for structures hereinafter erected, (This excludes any basement living space.)

 Every single family dwelling hereafter erected shall have a minimum floor area of not less than seven hundred (700) square feet of living space.